juniperonline/markdown_syntax_test/test_article.md

 ```

-A simpler way to write this will be wrapping the intended object in brackets like so:
+A simpler way to write this is wrapping the intended object in brackets like so:

 ```javascript
 const addVeganCake = (name) => ({